Southeast Forestlands logoSoutheast Forestlands

 Vegetation Management, Prescribed Fire, and Forest Health

 Managing vegetation is often one of the most important factors in protecting and improving timber value.
-Selective clearing, herbicide application, and prescribed burning can reduce competition, improve growth, and lower wildfire risk when planned correctly.
+Selective clearing, herbicide application, and Prescribed Burning can reduce competition, improve growth, and lower wildfire risk when planned correctly.
 These practices support both timber production and broader land stewardship goals, while helping ensure the property remains productive long after a harvest.

 What to Expect When You Reach Out